void-rs/void/README.md

 ## problems

-This is an attempt to address several cognitive defects.
+This is an attempt to address several common situations:

 1. frequently fall out of creative flow
 1. day-to-day work lacks coherence